JamesHazzard/A3DV/README.md

 The code provided in this repository relates to the manuscript entitled "Probabilistic Assessment of Antarctic Thermomechanical Structure: Impacts on Ice Sheet Stability".
 Something not clear about how to use this code?
 Email me: **j.hazzard20@imperial.ac.uk**.

+Please respect the user license associated with this code.
+You should cite the associated manuscript (DOI: xxx) in any research produced using the materials provided herein.

 ## The workflow

 This guide explains how to use the code provided in this repository in order to generate the outputs described in the manuscript.
 Let's start with a summary of what can be found here.